Raffael-Eloi/Raffael-Eloi/README.md

 🚀 About Me

 Hi!
-I’m Raffael Eloi, a Software Engineer and Software Architect (MSc) from Belo Horizonte, Brazil.
+I’m Raffael Eloi, a Software Engineer and Software Architect (MSc) from Minas Gerais, Brazil.

 I love building systems that are not only functional, but scalable, maintainable, and enjoyable to work on.

-I care a lot about clean code, SOLID principles, DDD, and modern architecture approaches like microservices, modular monoliths, and serverless.
+I care a lot about clean code, SOLID principles, DDD, and architecture approaches like microservices, modular monoliths, and serverless.

 With a background in Computer Science and a Master’s in Software Architecture, I enjoy connecting theory to real-world engineering — designing solutions that hold up as systems grow and evolve.

 📚 What I Do

-Build backend systems with .NET / C#, and occasionally TypeScript when the project calls for it.
+Build backend and frontend systems.

-Design APIs (REST, serverless), event flows, and data-processing pipelines.
+Design APIs (REST, serverless) and pipelines.

 Create infrastructure through code — Terraform, CI/CD, automation, and cloud-native setups.

-Work with TDD and BDD because I believe reliable software should be the default, not an afterthought .
+Work with TDD and BDD because I believe in the practice and it's how I like to build software.

 Explore DevOps practices, Kubernetes, microservices patterns, and everything that helps software scale smoothly.

 Write about software architecture, clean code, and real dev challenges — both in English and Portuguese.